 Once you are registered, you can use the Voter Information Lookup to find your current voter registration status and other information.

 You are not required to register with a political party.
 However, Florida is a “closed primary” election state.
 The races and candidates that appear on your primary election ballot depend on your party affiliation.

 You may only vote in a partisan race in a primary election if you are a registered member of that political party.
 However, there are non-partisan races on the primary ballot.
 You can vote in these races regardless of your party affiliation.

 In addition, if all candidates for an office have the same party affiliation, and the winner of the primary will be elected to office, then you can vote in that race regardless of party affiliation.
 This is known as an “universal primary.”

 In a general election, you can vote for any candidates on your ballot, regardless of party affiliation.

 You can view a list of political parties on the Division of Elections Political Party webpage.

 Florida has a very broad public records law.
-Almost all voter registration information is a public record including a voter’s name, address, date of birth, party affiliation, phone number and email address.
+Almost all voter information is a public record including your name, address, date of birth, party affiliation, phone number, and email address.

 Some information is protected.
 Your Social Security number, driver’s license number or state ID card number, and the source of your voter registration application cannot be released.
 Your signature can be viewed, but not copied.